toxicsnek/tfm2-Rust-Forge/docs/FEATURES.md

 Changes the caster's base stat block.
 Non-stack values are calculated from the champion's base stats plus the configured value.
 Stack values accumulate from the current stack.

+### Modify Persistent Counter

+Adds or subtracts from a named champion counter stored outside the normal stat block.
+Counters persist through death for the current match.

+### Set Persistent Flag

+Sets a named boolean flag that persists through death for the current match.
+Flags are useful for one-time transitions such as switching modes after a counter reaches a threshold.

 ### Move To

 Moves the caster using the ability's casting input: